scottrbailey/dbtk/README.md

 **Control and Manipulate the Flow of Data** - A lightweight Python toolkit for data integration, transformation, and movement between systems.

 Like the elemental benders of Avatar, this library gives you precise control over data, the world's most rapidly growing element.
 Extract data from various sources, transform it through powerful operations, and load it exactly where it needs to go.
 This library is designed by and for data integrators.

+DBTK aims to be fast and memory-efficient at every turn.
+But it was designed to boost your productivity first and foremost.
+You have dozens, possibly hundreds of interfaces, impossible deadlines, and multiple projects all happening at once.
+Your environment has three or more different relational databases.
+You just want to get stuff done instead of writing the same boilerplate code over and over or stressing because that database system you hardly ever use is so different from the one you use every day.

 **Design philosophy:** Modern databases excel at aggregating and transforming data at scale.
 DBTK embraces this by focusing on what Python does well: flexible record-by-record transformations,